 Basic knowledge of the spectroelectrochemical method

 In the early 1960s, Professor RM.
 Adam, a renowned American electrochemist, was supervising graduate student T. Kuwana, to observe the electrode reaction during the electrochemical oxidation of o-phenylenediamine derivatives, accompanied by color changes, so he proposed whether to design an electrode that can be seen through and use spectroscopy to identify all the colored substances formed.
 This new method was realized by T. Kuwana, in 1964.
-The first light transmitting electrode (OTE) he used was a thin layer of SnO2 doped on a sheet of glass.
+The first optically transparent electrode (OTE) he used was a thin layer of SnO2 doped on a sheet of glass.
 This conductive glass is called Nesa glass, which can be measured as an electrode at the same time.
 The absorption of light by the concentration of electroactive substances in the electrolytic cell opened the field of spectroelectrochemical research.
 Spectroelectrochemistry is one of the most popular research areas for the development of electrochemistry and electroanalytical chemistry, both in the past and in the future.

 - Optically Transparent Electrode - Part 1

 Spectroelectrochemistry (SEC) is a general term for electrochemical methods that apply in situ or ex-suit spectroscopy technology to study the interface of the electrode solution.